IISD-ELA/info-sheets/physical-limnology/surface-temp.md

 From 1998 to 2007 HOBO Onset Optic Stow Away temp loggers were used.
 These loggers have an accuracy of 0.1°C. Hourly mean temperatures provide a timestamp for each record.
 Means are from measurements taken from the hour previous to the recorded time (e.g. 08:00 data record is from measurements between 07:00 and 08:00).

 From 2008 to 2021 HOBO Water Temp Pro v2 loggers were used.
 These loggers have an accuracy of 0.2 °C. In addition to the HOBO Water Temp Pro v2 loggers, HOBO MX2201 temperature loggers were deployed in 2019, and have an accuracy of 0.5 ºC.
-In 2021, TinyTag Aquatic 2 TG-4100 temperature loggers were trialed and will replace HOBO loggers going forward.
+In 2021, TinyTag Aquatic 2 TG-4100 temperature loggers were trialed and replaced HOBO loggers starting in the 2022 field season.
 TinyTag Aquatic 2 loggers have an accuracy of 0.5 ºC.

 These floating digital temp loggers are deployed during the ice-free period.
 Loggers are attached to the centre buoy and downloaded periodically throughout the season.
 Depending on the method of attachment, and style of logger, these loggers are situated ~10-15 cm below the lake surface.